-[b] Bridging HR and Labor Law disciplines In-depth perspective taking is a career skillset for HR professionals.
-This course enables you to think from a multiplicity of perspectives, pertaining specifically to employment relationships.
-As a student you would learn to visualize from three key perspectives - the employer's; the employee's; and the justice system's throughout the different stages of the course.
-Trying to understand how the relationship cycle works between these stakeholders would three lav the foundation for you to think and apply from a pragmatic stand-point.
+To begin, ER is a course which focuses on achieving two broad things - perspectives, pertaining specifically to employment relationships.
+As a student you would learn to visualize from three key perspectives - the employer's; employee's; and the justice system's throughout the different stages of the course.
+Trying to understand how the relationship cycle works between these stakeholders would lav foundation for you to think and apply from a pragmatic stand-point.
 For this purpose, we shall be engaging in discussions using caselets, case studies and actual court judgements as pedagogical tools.